-Section 2.1 You can end your membership during the Annual Enrollment Period
+Section 2.2 You can end your membership during the Annual Enrollment Period

-You can end your membership in our plan during the Annual Enrollment Period (also known as the "Annual Open Enrollment Period").
+You can end your membership during the Annual Enrollment Period (also known as the "Annual Open Enrollment Period").
 During this time, review your health and drug coverage and decide about coverage for the upcoming year.

 - The Annual Enrollment Period is from October 15 to December 7. - Choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan, with or without prescription drug coverage. - o Original Medicare with a separate Medicare prescription drug plan. - o Original Medicare without a separate Medicare prescription drug plan. - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+If you decide to change to a new plan, you can choose any of the following types of plans: - o Another Medicare health plan, with or without prescription drug coverage. - o Original Medicare with a separate Medicare prescription drug plan